Genscript AmMag SA 1012 Protein Antibody Purification System 12 Samples/hr

 Specifications

-- Throughput: Up to 12 samples in one run
+- Sample capacity: Up to 12 samples

-- Elution Volumes: As low as 400 µL
+- Elution volumes: As low as 400 µl

 Weight